csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Bluetooth, wireless LANs, and 2.5G and 3G cellular networks make it possible for a wide variety of devices to communicate at low cost.
 While such communica- tion itself does not fit the domain of a usual database application, the accounting, monitoring, and management data pertaining to this communication generate huge databases.
 The immediacy of wireless communication generates a need for real-time access to many of these databases.
 This need for timeliness adds another dimension to the constraints on the system—a matter we shall discuss further in Section 26.4.

 The size and power limitations of many mobile computers have led to al- ternative memory hierarchies.
 Instead of, or in addition to, disk storage, flash memory, which we discussed in Section 10.1, may be included.
 If the mobile host includes a hard disk, the disk may be allowed to spin down when it is not in use, to save energy.
 The same considerations of size and energy limit the type and size of the display used in a mobile device.
 Designers of mobile devices often create special-purpose user interfaces to work within these constraints.
-However, the need to present Web-based data has necessitated the creation of presentation stan- dards. **Wireless application protocol** (WAP) is a standard for wireless Internet
+However, the need to present Web-based data has necessitated the creation of presentation stan- dards. **Wireless application protocol** (WAP) is a standard for wireless Internet access.

-**1082 Chapter 25 Spatial and Temporal Data and Mobility**

-access.
 WAP-based browsers access special Web pages that use **wireless markup language** (WML), an XML-based language designed for the constraints of mobile and wireless Web browsing.

-**25.5.2 Routing and Query Processing**
+### 25.5.2 Routing and Query Processing

 The route between a pair of hosts may change over time if one of the two hosts is mobile.
 This simple fact has a dramatic effect at the network level, since location- based network addresses are no longer constants within the system.

 Mobility also directly affects database query processing.
 As we saw in Chap- ter 19, we must consider the communication costs when we choose a distributed query-processing strategy.
 Mobility results in dynamically changing communi- cation costs, thus complicating the optimization process.
 Furthermore, there are competing notions of cost to consider:

-• **User time** is a highly valuable commodity in many business applications.
+- **User time** is a highly valuable commodity in many business applications.

-• **Connection time** is the unit by which monetary charges are assigned in some cellular systems.
+- **Connection time** is the unit by which monetary charges are assigned in some cellular systems.

-• **Number of bytes, or packets, transferred** is the unit by which charges are computed in some digital cellular systems.
+- **Number of bytes, or packets, transferred** is the unit by which charges are computed in some digital cellular systems.

-• **Time-of-day-based charges** vary, depending on whether communication oc- curs during peak or off-peak periods.
+- **Time-of-day-based charges** vary, depending on whether communication oc- curs during peak or off-peak periods.

-• **Energy** is limited.
+- **Energy** is limited.
 Often, battery power is a scarce resource whose use must be optimized.
 A basic principle of radio communication is that it requires less energy to receive than to transmit radio signals.
 Thus, transmission and reception of data impose different power demands on the mobile host.

-**25.5.3 Broadcast Data**
+### 25.5.3 Broadcast Data

 It is often desirable for frequently requested data to be broadcast in a contin- uous cycle by mobile support stations, rather than transmitted to mobile hosts on demand.
 A typical application of such **broadcast data** is stock-market price information.
 There are two reasons for using broadcast data.
 First, the mobile host avoids the energy cost for transmitting data requests.
 Second, the broadcast data can be received by a large number of mobile hosts at once, at no extra cost.
 Thus, the available transmission bandwidth is utilized more effectively.

 A mobile host can then receive data as they are transmitted, rather than consuming energy by transmitting a request.
 The mobile host may have local nonvolatile storage available to cache the broadcast data for possible later use.
 Given a query, the mobile host may optimize energy costs by determining whether it can process that query with only cached data.
 If the cached data are insufficient, there are two options: wait for the data to be broadcast, or transmit a request for data.
 To make this decision, the mobile host must know when the relevant data will be broadcast.

-**25.5 Mobility and Personal Databases 1083**

 Broadcast data may be transmitted according to a fixed schedule or a change- able schedule.
 In the former case, the mobile host uses the known fixed schedule to determine when the relevant data will be transmitted.
 In the latter case, the broadcast schedule must itself be broadcast at a well-known radio frequency and at well-known time intervals.

 In effect, the broadcast medium can be modeled as a disk with a high latency.
 Requests for data can be thought of as being serviced when the requested data are broadcast.
 The transmission schedules behave like indices on the disk.
 The bibliographical notes list recent research papers in the area of broadcast data management.

-**25.5.4 Disconnectivity and Consistency**
+### 25.5.4 Disconnectivity and Consistency

 Since wireless communication may be paid for on the basis of connection time, there is an incentive for certain mobile hosts to be disconnected for substantial periods.
 Mobile computers without wireless connectivity are disconnected most of the time when they are being used, except periodically when they are connected to their host computers, either physically or through a computer network.

 During these periods of disconnection, the mobile host may remain in oper- ation.
 The user of the mobile host may issue queries and updates on data that reside or are cached locally.
 This situation creates several problems, in particular:

-• **Recoverability**: Updates entered on a disconnected machine may be lost if the mobile host experiences a catastrophic failure.
+- **Recoverability**: Updates entered on a disconnected machine may be lost if the mobile host experiences a catastrophic failure.
 Since the mobile host represents a single point of failure, stable storage cannot be simulated well.

-• **Consistency**: Locally cached data may become out-of-date, but the mobile host cannot discover this situation until it is reconnected.
+- **Consistency**: Locally cached data may become out-of-date, but the mobile host cannot discover this situation until it is reconnected.
 Likewise, updates occurring in the mobile host cannot be propagated until reconnection occurs.

 We explored the consistency problem in Chapter 19, where we discussed network partitioning, and we elaborate on it here.
 In wired distributed systems, partitioning is considered to be a failure mode; in mobile computing, partitioning via disconnection is part of the normal mode of operation.
 It is therefore necessary to allow data access to proceed despite partitioning, even at the risk of some loss of consistency.

 For data updated by only the mobile host, it is a simple matter to propagate the updates when the mobile host reconnects.
 However, if the mobile host caches read-only copies of data that may be updated by other computers, the cached data may become inconsistent.
 When the mobile host is connected, it can be sent **invalidation reports** that inform it of out-of-date cache entries.
 However, when the mobile host is disconnected, it may miss an invalidation report.
 A simple solution to this problem is to invalidate the entire cache on reconnection, but such an extreme solution is highly costly.
 Several caching schemes are cited in the bibliographical notes.

-If updates can occur at both the mobile host and elsewhere, detecting conflict- ing updates is more difficult. **Version-numbering**\-based schemes allow updates
+If updates can occur at both the mobile host and elsewhere, detecting conflict- ing updates is more difficult. **Version-numbering**\-based schemes allow updates of shared files from disconnected hosts.

-**1084 Chapter 25 Spatial and Temporal Data and Mobility**

-of shared files from disconnected hosts.
 These schemes do not guarantee that the updates will be consistent.
 Rather, they guarantee that, if two hosts inde- pendently update the same version of a document, the clash will be detected eventually, when the hosts exchange information either directly or through a common host.

-The **version-vector scheme** detects inconsistencies when copies of a docu- ment are independently updated.
+The **version-vector scheme** detects inconsistencies when copies of a document are independently updated.
 This scheme allows copies of a _document_ to be stored at multiple hosts.
 Although we use the term _document_, the scheme can be applied to any other data items, such as tuples of a relation.

-The basic idea is for each host _i_ to store, with its copy of each document _d_, a **version vector**—that is, a set of version numbers {_Vd,i_ \[ _j_\]}, with one entry for each other host _j_ on which the document could potentially be updated.
-When a host _i_ updates a document _d_, it increments the version number _Vd,i_ \[_i_\] by one.
+The basic idea is for each host _i_ to store, with its copy of each document _d_, a **version vector**—that is, a set of version numbers { V~d~,~i~ [ j ] }, with one entry for each other host _j_ on which the document could potentially be updated.
+When a host _i_ updates a document _d_, it increments the version number V~d~,~i~ [ i ]  by one.

 Whenever two hosts _i_ and _j_ connect with each other, they exchange updated documents, so that both obtain new versions of the documents.
 However, be- fore exchanging documents, the hosts have to discover whether the copies are consistent:

-**1\.** If the version vectors are the same on both hosts—that is, for each _k_, _Vd,i_ \[_k_\] = _Vd, j_ \[_k_\]—then the copies of document _d_ are identical.
+1. If the version vectors are the same on both hosts—that is, for each _k_, V~d~,~i~ [ K ] =V~d~,~i~ [ k ] —then the copies of document _d_ are identical.

-**2\.** If, for each _k_, _Vd,i_ \[_k_\] ≤ _Vd, j_ \[_k_\] and the version vectors are not identical, then the copy of document _d_ at host _i_ is older than the one at host _j_ .
+2. If, for each _k_, V~d~,~i~ [ k ] ≤ V~d~,~j~ [ k ] and the version vectors are not identical, then the copy of document _d_ at host _i_ is older than the one at host _j_ .
 That is, the copy of document _d_ at host _j_ was obtained by one or more modifications of the copy of the document at host _i_ .
 Host _i_ replaces its copy of _d_, as well as its copy of the version vector for _d_, with the copies from host _j_ .

-**3\.** If there are a pair of hosts _k_ and _m_ such that _Vd,i_ \[_k_\] _< Vd, j_ \[_k_\] and _Vd,i_ \[_m_\] _\>_
+3. If there are a pair of hosts _k_ and _m_ such that  V~d~,~i~ [ k ] < V~d~,~j~ [ k ] and

-_Vd, j_ \[_m_\], then the copies are _inconsistent_; that is, the copy of _d_ at _i_ contains updates performed by host _k_ that have not been propagated to host _j_ , and, similarly, the copy of _d_ at _j_ contains updates performed by host _m_ that have not been propagated to host _i_ .
+V~d~,~i~ [ m ] > V~d~,~j~ [ m ], then the copies are _inconsistent_; that is, the copy of _d_ at _i_ contains updates performed by host _k_ that have not been propagated to host _j_ , and, similarly, the copy of _d_ at _j_ contains updates performed by host _m_ that have not been propagated to host _i_ .
 Then, the copies of _d_ are inconsistent, since two or more updates have been performed on _d_ independently.
 Manual intervention may be required to merge the updates.

 The version-vector scheme was initially designed to deal with failures in distributed file systems.
 The scheme gained importance because mobile comput- ers often store copies of files that are also present on server systems, in effect con- stituting a distributed file system that is often disconnected.
 Another application of the scheme is in groupware systems, where hosts are connected periodically, rather than continuously, and must exchange updated documents.

 The version-vector scheme also has applications in replicated databases, where it can be applied to individual tuples.
 For example, if a calendar or address book is maintained on a mobile device as well as on a host, inserts, deletes and updates can happen either on the mobile device or on the host.
-By applying the version-vector scheme to individual calendar entries or contacts, it is easy to han- dle situations where a particular entry has been updated on the mobile device
+By applying the version-vector scheme to individual calendar entries or contacts, it is easy to han- dle situations where a particular entry has been updated on the mobile device while a different one has been updated on the host; such a situation would not be considered a conflict.

-**25.6 Summary 1085**

-while a different one has been updated on the host; such a situation would not be considered a conflict.
 However, if the same entry is updated independently at both places, a conflict would be detected by the version-vector scheme.

 The version-vector scheme, however, fails to address the most difficult and most important issue arising from updates to shared data—the reconciliation of inconsistent copies of data.
 Many applications can perform reconciliation auto- matically by executing in each computer those operations that had performed updates on remote computers during the period of disconnection.
 This solution works if update operations commute—that is, they generate the same result, regardless of the order in which they are executed.
 Alternative techniques may be available in certain applications; in the worst case, however, it must be left to the users to resolve the inconsistencies.
 Dealing with such inconsistency auto- matically, and assisting users in resolving inconsistencies that cannot be handled automatically, remains an area of research.